ayeeff/marketcap/replit.md

 Without the token, the script will save the CSV locally only.

 ## Output
-The script generates `countries_marketcap.csv` with columns:
+The script generates `data/countries_marketcap.csv` with columns:
 - Rank
 - Country or region
 - Total MarketCap